Home

 A line chart showing Bitcoin price fluctuations over four years, highlighting key cycles in the cryptocurrency market.

-"Itโ€™s becoming clear that yes, itโ€™s bullshit," another user bluntly commented, illustrating the skepticism around the consistent pattern some assert.
+"Itโ€™s becoming clear that yes, itโ€™s bull***t," bluntly stated one user, mirroring the skepticism about the reliability of cyclical trends.

 Key Insights